 Completing the Application Form

 Aspiring notaries must accurately complete the state-provided application form.
 This form collects personal details such as name, residence address, and social security number.
-Applicants need to disclose any prior criminal history and provide a character affidavit from a non-relative.
+Applicants must disclose any prior criminal history and provide a character affidavit from a non-relative.
 The form also requires the signature of a licensed attorney or bonded notary bonding agency certifying the applicant’s eligibility.

 Submission and Fees